 Article: All texts 11 000 words in length in English and 12 000 words in French (inclusive of footnotes, Figures, Tables, and Graphs) that makes an original contribution to knowledge.
 The journal gives priority to studies that explicitly integrate different sub-fields of social history and are innovative in source, method, and interpretation.

 Research Note: Any discussion paper – as opposed to a full research paper – seeking to advance a theoretical perspective, to present preliminary results of an ongoing research, or to offer a rigorous examination of a question or primary source.
 Maximum length: 5,000 words.

 Manuscripts submitted to Histoire sociale / Social History are peer reviewed before being considered for publication by the Editorial Board.
 Once a paper has been accepted for publication, it may not be withdrawn without the approval of the Board.
 Authors should submit articles in electronic form.

 Each author will receive one copy of the issue in which it appears.

 Authors of accepted articles are required to sign a copyright agreement.
 Of the royalty fee received for the reprinting of an article published in Histoire sociale / Social History, the author will receive shared.

 The editors accept no responsibility for opinions expressed by the contributors.

 To ensure that the copy conforms to editorial practice, the editors retain the final authority in matters of style.

 Authors are requested to submit articles in electronic form (e-mail attachment of Word document sent to the journal’s e-mail address, firstname.lastname@example.org), accompanied by a summary of approximately 100 words.

 NEW!
-Manuscripts should not exceed 11,000 words.
+Manuscripts should not exceed 11,000 words (inclusive of footnotes, Figures, Tables, and Graphs).
 The text should be double-spaced.